 If you haven't already, contact OCS immediately.
 Ask them for your child.
 If they say no, ask for a copy of the Petition they have filed with the court.
 Take the Petition to the courthouse, and go to the Children's office in the basement.
-Show them the case number and ask for the paperwork to...Read more »
+Show them the case number and ask for the...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.